Doctoral Oral Defense Announcement

 Location: Gould-Simpson, Room 1027 []

-Candidate: Anh Xuan Tran
+Candidate: Anh Tran

 Committee: Paul Cohen, Mihai Surdeanu, Kobus Barnard, Ken McAllister